How do gov’t tax incentives work?

 How much will a system cost?

 Every home is different, as are every home’s energy needs.
 Depending on your solar array and how many panels you decide to purchase, this cost can fluctuate quite a bit.
 Have an Any Hour solar expert come to your home to do an energy assessment and give you a free price quote.
 Or, if you’ve already had a solar representative in your home, please allow us to come and give you a second opinion--absolutely free.
-(Click here for your free quote.)
+(Click here for a free solar quote & energy assessment.)

 Will it replace my electrical bill?
 How does that work?